nus-cs2103-AY2122S1/ip/docs/README.md

 ### 1.`list` - list all the tasks

-Duke displays the list of tasks stored.
+Hyddd displays the list of tasks stored.

 Example of usage: